Dylan Jarrett, PhD Assistant Professor of Spanish Linguistics East Carolina University, NC, USA

 As a graduate student, I worked under the direction of Dr. Patrícia Amaral studying semantic change, typologies of meaning, epistemic modality, and methods in experimental pragmatics.
 Additionally, I took course work and examinations in the fields of pragmatics, syntax, second language acquisition, sociolinguistics and task based language teaching (TBLT).
 My dissertation research was concerned with the pragmatic functions of epistemic adverbs in Colombian Spanish.

-I currently hold the position of Assistant Professor of Spanish Linguistics at East Carolina University in Greenville, NC.
 I am a resident of Raleigh, NC where I enjoy trying new restaurants and bars with friends, playing intramural sports, listening to and playing music, and attending local and touring theater productions.